Dakota Johnson: Recent work 2020–present

 Johnson founded the production company TeaTime Pictures, alongside former Netflix development executive Ro Donnelly, to develop films and television series.
-In 2020, Johnson made her directorial debut, co-directing (with Cory Bailey) the music video for Coldplay's "Cry Cry Cry", which featured her boyfriend Chris Martin.
+In 2020, Johnson made her directorial debut, co-directing (with Cory Bailey) the music video for Coldplay's "Cry Cry Cry", which featured her then boyfriend Chris Martin.
 Johnson starred alongside Tracee Ellis Ross in the dramedy film The High Note, which was released on May 29, 2020.
 Ann Hornaday of The Washington Post wrote that "she's lovely to look at and can never be accused of overacting, but in terms of conveying single-minded drive, Johnson is no match for [Tracee Ellis] Ross's carefully calibrated tonal swings between imperiousness, self-awareness, isolation and down-to-earth intimacy."
 Conversely Richard Roeper of the Chicago Sun Times saw it as "maybe her best and certainly most lovable performance."

 In 2021, she co-starred in The Lost Daughter, directed by Maggie Gyllenhaal and based on Elena Ferrante's novel of the same name.
 In December 2021, Boat Rocker Media acquired a minority interest for TeaTime Pictures.
 In 2022, she starred in the Netflix film adaptation of author Jane Austen's Persuasion.
 Johnson co-produced and starred in several films.
 She played a lesbian in Am I Ok?, which was directed by Stephanie Allynne and Tig Notaro.
 She played a young mother with an autistic child in Cha Cha Real Smooth, in which she starred opposite Cooper Raiff.
 Johnson played a cab passenger who has an emotionally profound interaction with a cabbie in the film Daddio, in which she starred opposite Sean Penn.
 Her performances in The Lost Daughter, Persuasion, Cha Cha Real Smooth, and Daddio were met with positive reception from critics and audiences.